openSUSE/news-o-o/_posts/2010-05-29-opensuse-weekly-news-125-is-out.markdown

 ####  [Richard A. Johnson: Impressions of the latest MeeGo release](http://blog.nixternal.com/2010.05.27/impressions-of-the-latest-meego-release/)

 "So, I have been spending some time playing around with various netbook operating systems lately, trying to find that perfect one.
 A little bit of a background first.
 Last month I finally switched from a Blackberry phone to an Android phone, so for the past month I have spent quite a bit of time playing with the Android SDK, writing applications, checking out all of the available applications, in other words playing with my phone.
-After having done this now for the past month, one thing was clear, my phone integrates with my life damn near perfectly, whereas my netbook isnâ€™t even close.
+After having done this now for the past month, one thing was clear, my phone integrates with my life damn near perfectly, whereas my netbook isn’t even close.
 So with that, I set out to play with every distribution or operating system out there.
 The following have been the releases I have tried out: (...)"

 ####  [Datamation/Sean Michael Kerner: Novell Revenues, Linux Business Slide](http://itmanagement.earthweb.com/osrc/article.php/3884966/Novell-Revenues-Linux-Business-Slide.htm)